Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 ## File storage redundancy

-The file storage instance hosting content should be geo-redundant, which means Azure will maintain a second copy in a separate data center, which we can stand up in an emergency.
+The file storage instance hosting content will be [geo-redundant](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy?toc=%2fazure%2fstorage%2fblobs%2ftoc.json#geo-redundant-storage), which means Azure will maintain a second copy in a separate data center (South Central US), which we can stand up in an emergency.

+## Virtual machine backups

+All virtual machines will be backed up to geo-redundant storage.
+This enables fast recovery in the case of a data center outage.
+It also provides the ability to recover a single VM in the case of data corruption.

-## Operating out of secondary data center
+## Recovery to secondary data center

 In the case that the data center becomes unavailable permanently or for a significant period, we will need to transfer our application and services to a new Azure data center.